swiftlang/swift/docs/LibraryEvolution.rst

 - Changing index parameter internal names is permitted.
 - Reordering generic requirements (but not the generic parameters themselves) is permitted.
+- Adding, changing, reordering, or removing property wrappers that either are implementation-detail or belong in a composition leading with an implementation-detail wrapper are permitted.
 - Adding a default argument expression to an index parameter is permitted.
 - Changing or removing a default argument is a `binary-compatible source-breaking change`.
+- Adding, changing, or removing arguments in the property-wrapper custom attribute of an API-level wrapper or in the custom attributes of API-leading compositions is a `binary-compatible source-breaking change`.

 Adding a public setter to an ``open`` subscript is a `binary-compatible source-breaking change`; any existing overrides will not